Americans stabbed in Amsterdam thank police for swift action

-THE HAGUE, Netherlands (AP) - Two Americans injured in a stabbing that prosecutors say had a “terrorist motive” have thanked Dutch police and medical staff for their assistance in the aftermath of the knife attack at Amsterdam’s busy central railway station.
+THE HAGUE, Netherlands (AP) - Two Americans injured in an Amsterdam knife attack that prosecutors say had a “terrorist motive” thanked Dutch police and medical staff Wednesday for their assistance.

-Police and prosecutors say the two 38-year-old American men were stabbed last Friday by an Afghan who is seeking asylum in Germany.
-The alleged attacker was shot and wounded by police officers immediately after the attack.
+Police and prosecutors say the two 38-year-old American men were stabbed last Friday at Amsterdam’s busy central railway station by an Afghan who is seeking asylum in Germany.
+The alleged attacker was shot and wounded by police officers immediately after the attack and remains in custody.

-The victims also thank nurses, a surgeon and American consular staff for their support since the attack.
+The victims also thanked an information kiosk attendant at the station for rushing to their aid, and nurses, a surgeon and American consular staff for their support since the attack.

+“The victims and their families said they appreciate everyone’s support, thoughts, and prayers.
+The families are focusing on both physical and emotional recovery.
+They hope to return to living meaningful and productive lives in the United States,” the statement said.
+“They want to thank everyone from the bottom of their hearts.”

+The 19-year-old suspect is accused of stabbing the Americans in an unprovoked attack after he arrived at Amsterdam’s Central Station on an international train.
+Prosecutors say he did not know the victims were U.S. citizens.

 Copyright © 2018 The Washington Times, LLC.